"Snowball truce" brings brief joy to war-weary Damascus

 These days, Damascus streets mostly empty after dark.
 Residents stay at home for fear of violence or kidnapping.
 Jittery soldiers guard checkpoints and public buildings from clashes and explosions that sometimes penetrate the heart of the city.

-But on Wednesday night, residents in several neighbourhoods said they had stayed out until the early hours to enjoy the snow, teased by soldiers who usually stand in grim silence.
+But on Wednesday night, residents in several neighborhoods said they had stayed out until the early hours to enjoy the snow, teased by soldiers who usually stand in grim silence.

 "Last night the soldiers threw snowballs at us from their checkpoints.
 Everyone started coming out and the soldiers would joke: 'Oh no, is this a protest?'" he said.